Sideshow (automobile exhibition): Law enforcement

-On June 10, 2023, a street takeover in the North Richland Hills area of Tarrant County, Texas led police into a chase that ended in a crash.
-After making doughnuts at an intersection, the driver sped off once police arrived; video footage captured shows a passenger hanging out the side of the window before jumping off as the police began to chase the driver.
+On June 10, 2023, a street takeover in the North Richland Hills area of Tarrant County, Texas, led police into a chase that ended in a crash.
+After making doughnuts at an intersection, the driver sped off once police arrived.
+Video footage captured shows a passenger hanging out the side of the window before jumping off as the police began to chase the driver.
 The driver then recklessly drove through winding streets until crashing into a company van owned by a Watauga resident.
-The driver was later arrested - further information revealed the driver was nineteen years old and had no insurance.
+The driver was later arrested.
+Further information revealed the driver was nineteen years old and had no insurance.

-On June 11, 2023, Oklahoma City police arrested over 110 people involved in a street takeover in the parking lot of a warehouse at a business complex; the number of automobiles present varied from 75 to 100, and more than 50 of them were impounded.
+On June 11, 2023, Oklahoma City police arrested over 110 people involved in a street takeover in the parking lot of a warehouse at a business complex.
+The number of automobiles present varied from 75 to 100, and more than 50 of them were impounded.
 The police were tipped off about the takeover dating back to early May and that other gatherings had happened on several occasions.
-Most of the charges that were implemented were related to trespassing on private property, since the drivers involved disregarded the "No Trespassing" signs and security cameras that were at the location.
+Most of the charges that were implemented were related to trespassing on private property since the drivers involved disregarded the "No Trespassing" signs and security cameras that were at the location.

-On July 23, 2023, in Seattle, a 20-year-old woman was killed and three others were shot during a takeover of the Broadway and East Pike Street intersection on Capitol Hill.
-A large crowd had gathered at the intersection in the early morning hours following the Capitol Hill Block Party.

 On August 2, 2023, Texas Governor Greg Abbott signed two bills into law that would crack down on sideshows.
-One bill, House Bill 2899, went into effect - it will allow cars involved in a street takeover to be immediately removed and impounded; the other bill, House Bill 1442, will take effect on September 1 and it plans to have law enforcement and prosecutors pursue organized street racing and takeover events statewide.
+One bill, House Bill 2899, went into effect, allowing cars involved in a street takeover to be immediately removed and impounded.
+The other bill, House Bill 1442, will take effect on September 1 and plans to have law enforcement and prosecutors pursue organized street racing and takeover events statewide.
 Additionally, the latter bill will add two new offenses to the organized criminal activity statute: reckless driving exhibition and racing on a highway.
 Law enforcement can also seize vehicles and contraband used in the commission of the crimes.
-Abbott was joined by Fort Worth Mayor Mattie Parker, Fort Worth Police Chief Neil Noakes, Tarrant County Sheriff Bill Weybourn and Texas Department of Public Safety Director Steven McCraw.
+Abbott was joined by Fort Worth Mayor Mattie Parker, Fort Worth Police Chief Neil Noakes, Tarrant County Sheriff Bill Weybourn, and Texas Department of Public Safety Director Steven McCraw.
 "Both of these laws will safeguard Texans from dangerous and illegal street racing," Abbott said in the press conference.
 "Texas is a law and order state.
 As long as I am governor, we will back the blue, protect our citizens, and ensure that law enforcement have the tools they need to secure our streets."
-Parker called the takeovers "not victimless crimes" and that "[...] oftentimes, lives are lost."
+Parker said the takeovers were "not victimless crimes" and that "[...] oftentimes, lives are lost."